-Five of the proposed excavation areas (RZ-D-01, RZ-D-06, RZ-D-07, RZ-D-24 and RZ-D-25) are constrained by the Tronox Site property lines.
+Some of the proposed excavations are constrained by the Tronox Site property lines.
 Because soil sampling has only been performed in areas owned by Tronox, no data exists in adjacent areas.
 Prior to excavation, confirmation samples at the limits of the proposed excavation areas that border the property line will be collected at a minimum of one sample per property line boundary excavation or one sample per 150 lineal feet, whichever is greater.
 Samples will be collected near the proposed excavation sidewall at a height coinciding with the maximum concentration in the nearest sample.
-Samples will be analyzed for the chemical(s) driving the excavation as shown in Table 1.
+Samples will be analyzed for the chemical(s) driving the excavation in the vicinity of the boring as shown in Table 1 and the chemical drivers from adjacent borings.
+Chemical drivers include any chemical greater than or equal to the Comparison Criteria established for this Site.